 Our compensation program is one of the most discussed topics in our annual outreach to stockholders.
-In most cases, investors supported recent changes made to our executive compensation program including adding or replacing new metrics that reflect our focus on areas such as safety.

-environmental leadership, balance sheet strength and generating competitive returns.
+In most cases, investors supported recent changes made to our executive compensation program including adding or replacing new metrics that reflect our focus on areas such as safety, environmental leadership, balance sheet strength and generating competitive returns.
 General compensation decisions based on feedback from our stockholders include:

-- CEO base salary held constant for the last seven years (through 2021): - CEO Long-Term Incentive Equity Award voluntarily reduced in 2020 reflecting the annual stock performance; - Reduced CEO's Long-Term Incentive Equity Award value granted in 2020, 2019 and 2018; - In 2021, changed restricted stock grant vesting to a three-year cliff from a three-year ratable (30%-30%-40%); - · Annual Cash Incentive metrics continue to evolve to focus on key financial, operational and EHS performance goals; and - Long Term Incentive performance metrics adjusted to further focus on environmental leadership and the long-term interests of our stockholders.
+- CEO base salary held constant for the last seven years; however, followed by a 3% increase in early 2022; - · CEO Long-Term Incentive Equity Award voluntarily reduced in 2020 reflecting the annual stock performance; - In 2021, changed vesting of restricted stock grants to cliff vest at the end of three years; - · Annual Cash Incentive metrics continue to evolve to focus on key financial, operational and EHS performance goals; and - Long Term Incentive performance metrics adjusted to further focus on environmental leadership and the long-term interests of our stockholders.